patrickpichler/going-minimal/talk.md

 simple we are going to use `golang:1.21.3-bookworm` as our base image.

 Take a look at the resulting Dockerfile.
 It is pretty straight forward.
 Time to build the image.
 Alright, didn't take too long.
-Now, care to geuss the size of the resulting image?
+Now, care to guess the size of the resulting image?
 Any suggestions?
 A whopping `1.01GB`.
 The base image adds a hefty `822MB`.
 But fear not, we can do a lot better.

 We can step up our game with a nifty Docker feature called multi stage builds.
 Instead of cramming